Choosing a Doxie

 You have young children

 All children should be supervised with any dog at all times.
-A dachshund can make great companion for a child if the dog is properly trained and if the child is taught how to behave around a dog.
+A dachshund can make a great companion for a child if the dog is properly trained and if the child is taught how to behave around a dog.
 Dachshunds will not stand for being teased and may snap if provoked.
-Dachshunds are very territorial and take time to warm up to and to trust visitors - like your child's friends.
-Kids and dachshunds can be great companions but both the child and the dachshund must be trained to respect each other.
-Also, dachshund backs are fragile and children should not be allowed to roughhouse with a dachshund.
-If you have a toddler who may try to use the dog to pull himself up or might accidentally fall on the dog a miniature dachshund is not the breed for you.
+Dachshunds are very territorial and take time to warm up to and trust visitors - like your child's friends.
+Kids and dachshunds can be great companions, but both the child and the dachshund must be trained to respect each other.
+Also, dachshund backs are fragile, and children should not be allowed to roughhouse with a dachshund.
+If you have a toddler who may try to use the dog to pull himself up or might accidentally fall on the dog, a miniature dachshund is not the breed for you.

 You are proud of your white carpets

 Dachshunds are not the most reliable dogs.
 Why should they freeze their tail off peeing outside in the snow when there's a nice warm rug in that fancy room that you never use?
-Some dachshunds are easily housetrained and some rescued dachshunds will already be trained, but be aware that few dachshunds are 100% reliable when it comes to accidents in the house.
+Some dachshunds are easily house-trained, and some rescued dachshunds will already be trained, but be aware that few dachshunds are 100% reliable when it comes to accidents in the house.

 You have cats, birds, or rodents